ohsusanna93/Zillow-Scrapper/ReadME.md

 2. For homebuyers: The agent(s) or company showing the property has an impact on the the price range of the homes because they only try to sell certain types of homes at a certain price point.

 3. The specific postalcode area will have more affect on the price of the property than if the property is located in the city or suburb.

+#Future Work

+I will continue to extract more data that is available on Zillow to add more features to compare and analyze to bring more insight to the real estate market.